MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <details>
 <summary><strong> R Markdown file </strong></summary>
- <em> I used the Rmd file as an opportunity to answer questions from the case study for completion sake.
-Rmd files are simple and easy to make. </em>
+ <em> I used an Rmd file as an opportunity to answer the questions from the case study and show my R syntax. </em>

-* R Markdown is a Markdown file exclusively for R its syntax is akin to HTML.
-HTML is similar to SQL in that it's not a programming language.
-SQL is a query langauge.
-HTML is a markup language and the foundation off all websites.
+* R Markdown is a Markdown file exclusively for R.
+* Markdown files are a lightweight markup language akin to HTML.
+* HTML is very simple and similar to something we covered in SQL in that it's not a programming language.
+SQL is a query language.
+HTML is a markup language and the foundation of all websites.

 <ol>